QFold: Quantum Walks and Deep Learning to Solve Protein Folding: Acknowledgements

 \section{Acknowledgements}

 P.A.M.C and R.C contributed equally to this work.
-We would like to thank kind advice from Jaime Sevilla on von Mises distributions and statistical t-tests, Alvaro Mart\'inez del Pozo and Antonio Rey on protein folding, Andrew W. Senior on minor details of his AlphaFold article, Carmen Recio, Juan G\'omez, Juan Cruz Benito, Kevin Krsulich and Maddy Todd on the usage of Qiskit, and Jessica Lemieux and the late David Poulin on aspects of the quantum Metropolis algorithm.
-We also want to thank IBM Quantum Research for allowing us to use their quantum processors under the Research program.
+We would like to thank kind advice from Jaime Sevilla on von Mises distribution and statistical t-tests, Alvaro Mart\'inez del Pozo and Antonio Rey on protein folding, Andrew W. Senior on minor details of his AlphaFold article, Carmen Recio, Juan G\'omez, Juan Cruz Benito, Kevin Krsulich and Maddy Todd on the usage of Qiskit, and Jessica Lemieux and the late David Poulin on aspects of the quantum Metropolis algorithm.
+We acknowledge the access to advanced services provided by the IBM Quantum Researchers Program.
 We also thank Quasar Science for facilitating the access to the AWS resources.
 We acknowledge financial support from the Spanish MINECO grants MINECO/FEDER Projects FIS 2017-91460-EXP, PGC2018-099169-B-I00 FIS-2018 and from CAM/FEDER Project No. S2018/TCS-4342 (QUITEMAD-CM).
 The research of M.A.M.-D. has been partially supported by the U.S. Army Research Office through Grant No. W911NF-14-1-0103.
 P. A. M. C. thanks the support of a MECD grant FPU17/03620, and R.C. the support of a CAM grant IND2019/TIC17146.